 - Rib Stretch: Stand upright and exhale all the air from your lungs.
 Slowly breathe in, and expand your lungs to the maximum capacity.
 Hold the air for about 20 seconds or what is comfortable for you.
 While counting, place both hands on your hips with your thumbs facing front with pinkies touching the small of your back.
 Exhale the air slowly, relax and repeat three more times.

 - Abdominal Breathing: Lay in a comfortable position on your back, and rest one hand on top of your abdomen.
 Rest the other hand on your chest.
 Breathe in deeply and slowly from your mid-section.
 The hand on your stomach will rise higher than the one on your chest.
 Exhale slowly from the mouth and inhale slowly from the nose, holding your breath for seven seconds if possible.
 Then, when you exhale, breathe out for eight seconds.
 Make sure to squeeze your abdominal muscles near the end, so you exhale all the air.
 Breathe this way for five cycles.

 Start Today to Increase Lung Capacity

 The best time to make a positive change is now, so after talking with your doctor, give these 5 easy tips a try.
 It will take time to increase lung capacity, so remember to stay optimistic.
 Having self-confidence and practicing positive self-talk will help you achieve your goal of breathing easier.
-In combination with these tips to increase lung capacity, stem cell therapy can help promote healing within the lungs.
+In combination with these tips to increase lung capacity, cellular therapy can help promote healing within the lungs.
 If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease, the Lung Institute may be able to help.
-Contact us at (800) 729-3065 to learn more about stem cell treatment options.
+Contact us at (800) 729-3065 to learn more about cellular therapy options.